|

 Molar

-symmetrical blue plate contains on both sides 2 double screws with
+symmetrical blue plate contains this element on both sides.
+All 4

-the next, younger example, the canine teeth stayed impacted in the
+next, 25-yr case, the canine teeth stayed impacted in the

 distal plate shown here and a subsequent one, by pushing teeth

-forward as well as backward.
+forward and others backward.
 The big molar teeth had to be pushed

 individually, each with its own screwed segment of the plate, 1 on

-the right and 2 on the left hand side here (when the above double
+the right and 2 on the left hand side here.
+Thus, the

 slowly, by glueing a hook to it and connecting it with a rubber